-LARRY RIKE: And while they were working on the president in Trauma Room 1, Ms. Kennedy was outside, right?
+LARRY RIKE: And while they were working on the president in Trauma Room 1, Mrs. Kennedy was outside, right?

-RIKE: I received a phone call from a CIA or FBI agent and he said we have your husband and he hung up the phone.
-I didn't know what was going on till your dad picked me up from work and then we were up almost all night, him telling me what all happened.
+GLENDA RIKE: I received a phone call from a CIA or FBI agent.
+And he said, we have your husband, and he hung up the phone.
+I didn't know what was going on till your dad picked me up from work; and then we were up almost all night, him telling me what all happened.

-RIKE: Sometimes he could talk about it day and night, and then other times he couldn't.
-He said he felt very sad for her, knowing, you know, she was alone, she was going to be alone, other than her two small children.
+GLENDA RIKE: Sometimes, he could talk about it day and night; and then other times, he couldn't.
+He said he felt very sad for her, knowing - you know - she was alone, she was going to be alone other than her two, small children.
 I just - it was unbelievable that something like that happened, and he was part of it.

 GREENE: Taking us back to the day of Kennedy's assassination.
 That's Glenda Rike with her son, Larry, remembering ambulance driver Aubrey Rike; at StoryCorps in Dallas.
 Their interview will be archived with thousands of others at the Library of Congress, and you can get the podcast at NPR.org.